peteihis/BoundingSphere-3D-GeoFit/README.md

 # BoundingSphere-3D-GeoFit

-An algorithm to define a bounding sphere in 3D-space by geometrical rules.
+An algorithm to define a bounding sphere in 3D-space by geometric rules.
 The algorithm produces perfect fit with 2 to 4 support points, within obtainable numerical accuracy.

 Currently the main algoritm is coded in the `GeoFit.boundigSphere()`-method.
 The GeoFit-class also provides a secondary method `fastSphere()`, which is a simple two pass method, that produces a non-minimal enclosing sphere.